Price graphs: Utilizing the structural information of financial time series for stock prediction: Proposed framework

 \subsubsection{Time series graphs}

-As discussed above, there are three main types of complex network approaches for mapping individual time series into graphs, i.e., recurrence networks, VGs and transition networks.
+As discussed above, there are three main types of complex network approaches for mapping individual time series into graphs, i.e., RNs, VGs and TNs.
 Among these three complex methods, the VG algorithm is widely employed for financial time series analysis because it is not influenced by any algorithmic parameters and maps time series into scale-free graphs \citep{lacasa2008time}.
 Thus, we take the VG algorithm to map raw market price data into time series graphs, i.e., price graphs.

-Consider a stock price series $x_t$ with a length of $N$ at time $t$.
+Consider a stock price series $p_t$ with a length of $T$ at time $t$.
 Each vertex in the converted graph corresponds to data point in original series.
-And based on the principle that if two data points can mutually be seen in the bar chart of corresponding time series, an edge between the two points is established; put differently, two temporal points in series can be connected by a straight line when there are not any intermediate data heights intersect this ``visibility line''.
-In a formal manner, a VG can be transformed from a time series under the next visibility specification \cite{lacasa2008time}: given two data points ($t_i$, $x_i$) and ($t_j$, $x_j$) where $x_i$, $x_j\ >\ 0$ in a time series, there is a visibility line that connects the two data points in converted graph if and only if all data points ($t_k$, $x_k$) such that $t_i<t_k<t_j$ satisfies
+Based on the principle that if two data points can mutually be seen in the bar chart of corresponding time series, an edge between the two points is established; put differently, two temporal points in series can be connected by a straight line when there are not any intermediate data heights intersect this ``visibility line''.
+In a formal manner, a VG can be transformed from a time series under the next visibility specification \cite{lacasa2008time}: given two data points ($t_i$, $p_i$) and ($t_j$, $p_j$) where $p_i$, $p_j\ >\ 0$ in a time series, there is a visibility line that connects the two data points in converted graph if and only if all data points ($t_k$, $p_k$) such that $t_i<t_k<t_j$ satisfies

 For graphs converted from stock prices, each vertex represents the daily price under real-world trading circumstances.
 We can view the graph edges as signals of no abrupt price changes occurring during the period between two temporal points.
-Furthermore, on the basis of Equation \ref{eq:vg_algorithm}, we can find that the shortest path between any two temporal points in the converted graph is definitely shorter than their original time interval, which indicates that time series graphs are adept at capturing long-range dependencies because the information embedded in early prices can be sooner obtained by later points without long-range transfers and information vanishing.
+Furthermore, on the basis of Equation \ref{eq:vg_algorithm}, we can find that the shortest path between any two temporal points in the converted graph is definitely shorter than their original time interval, which indicates that time series graphs are adept at capturing long-term dependencies because the information embedded in early prices can be sooner obtained by later points without long-range transfers and information vanishing.